|San José State University|

 Now consider a solution where x is small and the restoring force on the particle is closely approximated by −kx, with k=V"(0).
 In other words the potential function is taken to be as a Maclaurin series

-Since V'(0)=0 and V(0) can be taken to be zero, the potential function reduces to
+Since V'(0)=0 and V(0) can be taken to be zero, the potential function for small levels of energy reduces to

 with k=V"(0) and k>0.